 - The annual turnover should not exceed 2 Crores.

 - If the turnover does not exceed 2 Crores, the income tax can be computed on an estimated basis at the rate of 8% of turnover.

 - For the income tax rate of 8%, no further deduction is allowed under any other sections.

 - Deduction on remuneration and interest to partners is not available from the year 2017-2018.

-Not all taxpayer can file income tax return under the presumptive taxation scheme.
-The following is a lists of taxpayers who are not eligible to avail the benefits of computing the income tax under section 44AD:
+Not all taxpayer can file an income tax return under the presumptive taxation scheme.
+The following is a list of taxpayers who are not eligible to avail the benefits of computing the income tax under section 44AD: